-4. If all node names are not displayed on the left side of the Cluster Administrator window, reinstall the cluster server software.
-If the problem persists, contact your IBM technical support representative.
+4. If all node names are not displayed in the left pane of the Cluster Administrator window, reinstall the cluster server software.
+If the problem remains, contact your IBM technical support representative.

 Upgrading from a previous version of the storage management software